iltommi/qdb-documentation/source/1.1.3/reference/qdb_httpd.rst

 The graphs show:

- * CPU usage percentage over time
+ * CPU usage percentage for all processes on the node over time
- * Memory usage percentage over time
+ * Memory usage percentage for all processes on the node over time
- * Persistent size (disk usage) percentage over time
+ * Persistent size (disk usage) percentage for all processes on the node over time
- * Resident size (RAM usage) percentage over time
+ * Resident size (RAM usage) percentage for all processes on the node over time
- * Input network traffic percentage over time
+ * Input network traffic percentage for all processes on the node over time
- * Output network traffic percentage over time
+ * Output network traffic percentage for all processes on the node over time

 You can adjust the time scale by selecting a time tab above each graph.